emicklei/gmig/README.md

 ### Instalation

-Currently, no pre-compiled binaries are available for download (or via a package manager) so you need to compile it using the [Go SDK](https://golang.org/dl/).
+Pre-compiled binaries are available for download from the Releases section on this page.
+If you want to create your own version, you need to compile it using the [Go SDK](https://golang.org/dl/).

     go get github.com/emicklei/gmig